dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/README.md

 * Create an Estimator and transform the data to numeric vectors so it can be used effectively by an ML algorithm (with `FeaturizeText`)

-* Choosing a trainer/learning algorithm (such as `FastTree`) to train the model with.
+* Choosing a trainer/learning algorithm (such as `SdcaLogisticRegression`) to train the model with.

 The initial code is similar to the following: